COVID-19

 27.12 Added Materials – qualifications

-Communications of an emergent nature and/or those communications and petitions which pertain to matters contained in the reports and other communications listed in the standing committee Agenda, that are legibly written or printed and signed by at least one person giving his/her address and do not contain obscene or defamatory language shall be added to the standing committee Agenda.
+Communications of an emergent nature and/or those communications and petitions which pertain to matters contained in the reports and other communications listed in the standing committee Agenda, that are legibly written or printed and signed by at least one person giving their address and do not contain obscene or defamatory language shall be added to the standing committee Agenda.

 28.1 Presentation - information - legibly written - signed